1. Docs

 $ pulumi new visualbasic

-This will create a Pulumi.yaml project file containing some minimal metadata about your project (including a name and description which you may wish to change), an myproject.vbproj file that holds references used by the project, a Program.vb file, containing the program entry point and resource definitions.
-The name of the directory is used as the project name in Pulumi.yaml and as the vbproj file name.
+This creates a Pulumi.yaml project file, an myproject.vbproj file, and a Program.vb file containing the program entry point and resource definitions.
+The directory name becomes the project name in Pulumi.yaml and the vbproj file name.

-To deploy your infrastructure run pulumi up and the Pulumi engine automatically runs dotnet build as part of the deployment.
-Pulumi will perform the operations needed to deploy the infrastructure you have declared.
+To deploy your infrastructure, run pulumi up.
+The Pulumi engine automatically runs dotnet build as part of the deployment.

 .NET Tools